 The concept of political equilibrium with endogenous parties models how the preferences of citizens induce two parties, which represent citizens, and which compete to propose policies.
-The party system is stable when it is the case that party members indeed are happy with their own party's policy proposal in equilibrium, in the sense that they prefer that proposal to the opposing party's proposal.
+The party system is stable when it is the case that party members indeed are happy with their own party's policy proposal in equilibrium, in the sense that every citizen prefers her party's proposal to the opposing party's proposal4.